mrkarezina/awesome-search/README.md

 python manage.py runserver
 ```

+### Raycast

+Raycast automatically reflects any changes in the script.
+Simply run the script again to debug any changes.

 ### Config

+Follow the steps below to copy the appropriate keys into `config.ini`.

+### Twitter

 You will need to create a twitter developer account and submit an application to request access to the twitter API.
 Acceptance should be automated if you provide enough detail.

-Copy the keys into `config.ini`.

 The API key and secret on the developer dashboard is the consumer key and secret.

 The access token and secret is account specific.

+### Github

+No application is required for the Github API.
+Request a personal access token [here](https://github.com/settings/tokens).

 ## Deployment